 INNER ENVELOPE: The Doctors Patterson or Doctor Smith and Doctor Patterson

 Same goes for anyone with a distinguished title, such as Reverend or Captain.
-If both titles don’t fit on one line, indent the second line.
+If both titles don’t fit, add the second line.

 OUTER ENVELOPE: The Honorable Hannah Patterson and Lieutenant John Patterson or Captains Hannah and John Patterson, U.S. Navy